ChillFish8/Async-PyO3-Examples/README.md

             }
         }

-        // Again, why we need to do this 2-step callback here, is because we
+        // Again, why we need to do this 2-step callback here, is to avoid complications which could either lead to deadlocks or errors when we try to access shared state.
-        // absolutely cannot let the task be woken up before the thread finishes.
-        // Otherwise we end up in a deadlock, with the main thread waiting for
-        // our child thread, which waits for the main thread to release the GIL.
-        // So we avoid shared state in the child thread, and keep its
+        // So we keep shared state out of the child thread, and keep its
         // interaction with the GIL to a bare minimum.
-        // Now, in this simple example it might seem a bit contrived, as we have
-        // control over everything the thread does, but it will become clear
-        // why it's necessary when Rust futures are involved.

         Ok(slf)
     }